netwalker2000/finflow-wallet/README.md

 **Total Estimated Time: about 20 hours**

+**Although I spent tons of time on this take home test, but I think it worths, bcs it gives me a sense how their real projects work, and I'm proud to say I passed this test and advanced to next round.
+(20250806)**

 ## Features Not Implemented

 Due to the scope and time constraints, the following features, which are common in a production-grade wallet application, were not implemented: